 Does Wing Chun seek to strike first?
 Or does Wing Chun wait to counter before responding?
+Is Wing Chun Defensive or Offensive?
 In this article, it is my intention to break down Wing Chun’s overall fighting strategy.

 Let’s face it, Wing Chun isn’t easy to understand.
 Although its concepts are simple, how these concepts work together can be a real challenge for some.